riturajFi/Acontext/readme.md

 ## Self-learning

-Acontext can gather a brunch of sessions, and learn skills(SOPs) of how to call tools for certain tasks.
+Acontext can gather a bunch of sessions and learn skills (SOPs) on how to call tools for certain tasks.

 ### Learn Skills to a `Space` [📖](https://docs.acontext.io/learn/skill-space)

-A `Space` can store skills, experiences and memories in a notion-like system.
+A `Space` can store skills, experiences, and memories in a Notion-like system.

 ```python
 # Step 1: Create a Space for skill learning